Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods

-As the objective is to compare loads applied to the barge, time series of horizontal ($F_x$) and vertical ($F_z$) force components on the body are depicted on figure~(\ref{fig:temporalLoads21}) for the cases 21 and 30, respectively the most linear and nonlinear cases with $T=1.1$~s.
+Time series of horizontal ($F_x$) and vertical ($F_z$) force components on the body are depicted on \cref{fig:temporalLoads21} for the cases 21 and 30, respectively the most linear and nonlinear cases with $T=1.1$~s.
 The horizontal orange lines (symmetric with respect to the zero-force line) represent the amplitude of linear predictions of these loads.
 When the incoming waves are close to be linear (case 21), a good agreement is found between the linear and HPC models: the amplitudes are almost equal though the mean value computed with the HPC model slightly moves the vertical load extrema from the symmetric horizontal lines of the linear model result.
 Note that the effective (local) steepness, which determines the degree of nonlinearity, close to the body is approximately twice the incident steepness $H/\lambda$: only a small part of the energy is transmitted and thus the reflected wave adds to the incident wave locally.
-For a quantitative analysis, the amplitudes of incident and transmitted waves elevation can be compared in figure~(\ref{fig:SondesCase21}).
+For a quantitative analysis, the amplitudes of incident and transmitted wave elevations can be compared in \cref{fig:SondesCase21}.

-When compared with the experimental data, the computed loads are of approximately $15\%$ higher magnitude.
-Note that, from an engineering point of view, the model is conservative in this case, and as expected, the differences in terms of run-up on the front and rear sides of the body lead to a slight over-prediction of both the horizontal and vertical loads.
-This over-prediction is seen for all cases, and consistently with approximately the same relative value.
+When compared with experimental data, the computed loads are of approximately $15\%$ higher magnitude.
+Note that, from an engineering point of view, the model is conservative in this case, and as expected, the differences in terms of run-up on the front and rear sides of the body lead to a slight overprediction of both the horizontal and vertical loads.
+This overprediction is seen for all cases, and consistently with approximately the same relative value.
 For steep incoming waves, the discrepancies between the linear and nonlinear models increase, as one could expect.
 In particular, the mean value (drift force) is no longer null.
-For the case 30, one can note that, although the loads are over predicted in magnitude, the shape of the time series of the loads (and thus the magnitude of the higher order harmonics of the loads) seems to be in good agreement with the experiment.
+For case 30, one can note that, although the loads are overpredicted in magnitude, the shape of the time series of the loads (and thus the magnitude of the higher order harmonics of the loads) seems to be in good agreement with the experiment.